How long does our dry weather last?

 Comfortable by day, cool by night

-After most of CNY drops into the upper 30s to mid-40s Wednesday night, we expect highs to warm into the mid-70s Thursday and Friday before cooling back towards 70 over the weekend as we watch a developing storm closely near the coast.
+After starting the day in the 30s and 40s, we expect highs to warm into the mid-70s Thursday afternoon and again on Friday before cooling back toward 70 over the weekend as we watch a developing storm closely near the coast.

 The nights will be crisp and cool, 40s and low 50s, which should really help get those fall colors going!

-There are some question marks as to how far north this low and how close its rain comes to central New York.
+There is some question as to how far north this low moves, and how close its rain comes to Central New York.
 Whether that happens ultimately is going to be determined by the strength of high pressure to our north.
 For that reason, there is a bit of uncertainty in the forecast over the weekend, so you’ll want to keep checking the latest 7-day forecast for updates.